naro-e/naro-e/README.md

 ## Hi there 👋
+#I'm Narouee

+💻 **Software Developer** — Back-end
+🌱 Currently mastering Git and learning the basics of ML 📫 Reach me at: kahdenaroi@example.com

 <!--
 **naro-e/naro-e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.